megbrimef/urso-examples/README.md

 5) put info file (_info.js) into app/templates/scenes to setup sub namespace

-5) put template file (play.js) into app/templates/scenes.
+6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-6) put atlas asset into src/assets.
-For example i'll put atlas bottle.json into src/assets/atlases

-7) put asset data into this.assets in the play scene

-8) put object data into this.objects in the play scene.
+7) put object data into this.objects in the play scene.
-As filenameKey assign image name that described in json file
+Define hitArea's width and height

+8) invisible interactive area will be created.
+By default hitArea have alpha 0, you can choose alpha 1 to display area and set it more accurately.

-9) launch the game and you will see image
+9) launch game and see result